savoga/savoga.github.io/_stats/heavy-tailed-distribution.md

 ![image](/assets/img/heavy-light-tailed.png){: height="20%" width="50%"}

-An real-life example of heavy-tailed distribution is the income in the US.
+A real-life example of heavy-tailed distribution is the income in the US.